blitzstudios/sleeper-mini/README.md

 ## Editing the app

 1. All user changes should hook into the main entry file: [App.tsx](https://github.com/blitzstudios/sleeper-mini/blob/main/template/src/App.tsx).
 Feel free to delete or modify components here as necessary, but refrain from modifying any library files or [index.tsx](https://github.com/blitzstudios/sleeper-mini/blob/main/template/index.tsx), as those handle some behind the scenes communication events.
-2. Some types and components have been provided for use.
-Check out the library files in the [Sleeper](https://github.com/blitzstudios/sleeper-mini/tree/main/template/src/Sleeper) folder for details.
+2. Some types and components have been provided for use through an included `@sleeperhq/mini-core` package.
+You can check out the repo [here](https://github.com/blitzstudios/sleeper-mini-core).
 3. Further documentation and API hooks are in development.

 ## Troubleshooting